11 Workout Moves You Can Do With Everyday Objects You Have at Home

 Here’s a fun one that works your glutes and hamstrings.
 If you have a high oven door handle or towel rack, place your hands on it shoulder-width apart; slightly bend your knees and tuck your hips to start.
 Lift your left knee into your chest, then lean forward and extend your left leg back behind you.
 Return to the starting position and repeat.
 Do 30 reps on each side.

 Work your legs with this move: Place your hands on the top of a step ladder and step up with your left leg, then the right.
 Jump down with both feet at the same time with your legs wider than shoulder-width apart.
 Do 30 reps starting with the right foot and 30 starting with the left.
 Want more cardio?
-Try these running alternatives to get your heart rate up.
+Check out the best cardio workouts you can do at home.

 Your obliques will benefit from this move, says Kloots: Hold a mop or broom over your head with your arms in a V position.
 Lean to your right and bend your right elbow to your hip while engaging your core.
 Repeat on your left side.
 Do 30 reps on each side.”
 (Here are more ways to lose fat.)